-Time Complexity: O(V*(V+E)) for a graph represented using adjacency list.
+Time Complexity: O(V*(V+E)) for a graph represented using an adjacency list.

-Efficient Approach (Using DFS): The idea is to use DFS (Depth First Search).
-In DFS, we follow vertices in tree form called DFS tree.
-In DFS tree, a vertex u is parent of another vertex v, if v is discovered by u (obviously v is an adjacent of u in graph).
+The idea is to use DFS (Depth First Search).
+In DFS, follow vertices in a tree form called the DFS tree.
+In the DFS tree, a vertex u is the parent of another vertex v, if v is discovered by u.

-- u is root of DFS tree and it has at least two children.
+- u is the root of the DFS tree and it has at least two children.

-- u is not root of DFS tree and it has a child v such that no vertex in subtree rooted with v has a back edge to one of the ancestors (in DFS tree) of u.
+- u is not the root of the DFS tree and it has a child v such that no vertex in the subtree rooted with v has a back edge to one of the ancestors in DFS tree of u.

-Following figure shows same points as above with one additional point that a leaf in DFS Tree can never be an articulation point.
+The following figure shows the same points as above with one additional point that a leaf in DFS Tree can never be an articulation point.

-low[u] = min(disc[u], disc[w]) where w is an ancestor of u and there is a back edge from some descendant of u to w.
+low[u] = min(disc[u], disc[w]) , Here w is an ancestor of u and there is a back edge from some descendant of u to w.